seattle-imtech/seattle-vr/demo-nights/demoing.md

 ## What to expect on demo day

-1. **We aim to start setting up by 5:00pm and recommend arriving as close to then as possible.** This is in order to get everything setup and smoothed out in case of any unforeseen hiccups.
+1. **We aim to start setting up demos by 6:00pm and recommend arriving as close to then as possible.** This is when the space is officially closed to the public so we can start moving things around.
+The earlier you arrive the better in order to get everything setup and smoothed out in case of any unforeseen hiccups.
 Our goal is to have everyone setup by 6:30pm so you and your fellow demoers can mingle and check out each other's projects.
 Someday we'll hit that goal.

 2. **Once you're setup, feel free to venture out and grab some dinner in the area.** We only ask that you're back by 6:30pm for final prep/developer mingle/everyone's peace of mind.